GRAMBOS34/leduc-poker/README.md

 # Steps to make this thing run

-_I didnt make this easier to run because i dont know how to so here you go_
+_I didnt make this easier to run because i dont know how to so here you go_ _I really wish i couldve made this easier but since i procrastinated for weeks on end couldnt_

 ### Step 1 - Make sure you have pip, python, and npm installed